 With that in mind, let's take a closer look at Power-One's business and see what CAPS investors are saying about the stock right now.

 Camarillo, Calif.
 (1973)

 Sources: S&P Capital IQ and Motley Fool CAPS.

-What do you think about Power-One, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, Power-One may not be your top choice.

 At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+The Fool owns shares of Power-One.
 Motley Fool newsletter services have recommended buying shares of Emerson.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.